LeonEck/eck-autocomplete/docs/publish.md

 Publishing takes place on `main` branch.

 1. Increase version in `package.json` and run `npm install` to update the lock file as well.
-2. Update version number in the README CDN code snippet, the showcase header, and the showcase CDN code snippet.
+2. Update version number in the `/README.md` CDN code snippet, in the `/showcase/guide/index.md` CDN code snippet, and in the `/showcase/.vuepress/config.ts` head script section.
-3. Sync any README changes manually to the showcase homepage.
+3. Sync any README changes manually to the `/showcase/guide/index.md` file.
 4. Update `CHANGELOG.md` file.
 5. Commit: `chore: release vX.Y.Z`
 6. Run: `npm run publish:library`